 Some of the great features of philosophy are its emphasis on clarity of concepts, careful delineation of premises, and its logical rigor.
 Unfortunately, these qualities which help to secure the high quality of dialogue on the academic level are often lost on the popular level.
 The unfortunate result of this is that the quality of conversations on the popular-level become unnecessarily less fruitful.

-One common instance of this occurring is through a person misrepresenting a belief by conflating the belief in question with an alleged entailment that it bares.
+One common instance of this occurring is through a person misrepresenting a belief by conflating the belief in question with an implication/entailment that the belief bares.
 This conflation is not only fallacious since it creates a straw man of whatever view it seeks to explain or critique, but it is also unhelpful to the conversation since it impedes its productivity.

-Further, it does not necessarily follow that because a belief entails some other position that therefore every adherent or any one particular adherent of that belief actually believes in the entailment even if they should.
-It’s possible that these people are simply unaware of what their beliefs entail.
-They might also disagree that their beliefs actually bare the purported entailment.
+Further, it does not necessarily follow that because a belief implies/entails some other position that therefore every adherent or any one particular adherent of that belief actually believes in the implication/entailment, even if they should.1 It’s possible that these people are simply unaware of what their beliefs imply/entail.
+They might also disagree that their beliefs actually bare the purported implication/ entailment.
 Whatever the case, we shouldn’t attribute to people a position they might not hold to.

 Moreover, misrepresenting a concept in this way may indicate that we do not understand the concept we seek to explain or critique.
 As human beings who are limited both in our knowledge and ability to be infallibly rational, we are simply prone to committing these types of errors.
 In those cases where we do, in fact, err, we should take note of those factors which contributed to our misunderstanding and then take the appropriate steps against them.

-Finally, conflating an assertion with an alleged entailment may actually counteract our efforts to persuade others to our own viewpoint.
-What needs to be understood here is that, in general, people are more receptive towards those whom they like.
-This is important because misrepresenting someone’s views may negatively influence their perception of you, which can lead them to becoming less receptive to whatever you’re saying.
+Finally, conflating a belief with an implication/entailment that the belief bares may actually counteract our efforts to persuade others to our own viewpoint.
+What needs to be understood here is that, in general, people are more receptive towards those whom they like.2 This is important because misrepresenting someone’s views may negatively influence their perception of you, which can lead them to becoming less receptive to whatever you’re saying.
 Granted, rejecting a viewpoint simply because we take issue with its adherents is not a good reason to reject it.
 We can also grant that, given the complexities of human behavior, that there are cases where its difficult not to offend someone despite our best efforts to not do so.
 The point here, however, is that when we are seeking to persuade others to our own viewpoint, we should not seek to offend them needlessly.

-In sum, conflating an assertion with an alleged entailment can stunt the productivity of a conversation, is logically fallacious, and may be a symptom of our own ignorance and/or lack of character with respect to a particular subject.
-That said, if the overall quality of the popular-level is to be preserved and not stifled by elementary errors, one of the things we can at least do is keep assertions distinct from their entailments by clearly labeling them as such.
+In sum, conflating a belief with an implication/entailment can stunt the productivity of a conversation, is logically fallacious, and may be a symptom of our own ignorance and/or lack of character with respect to a particular subject.
+That said, if the overall quality of the popular-level is to be preserved and not stifled by elementary errors, one of the things we can at least do is keep assertions distinct from their implications/entailments by clearly labeling them as such.